 Disclosure: I received the Kingdom of You book from Lost My Name at no cost in exchange for my honest review.
 I only write about products I love.
+There are also affiliate links included in this post.
+This means if you make a purchase I may make a small commision at no additional cost to you.
 Thank you for supporting the brands that support this blog.

 Kingdom of You is a fun story about a little boy named Aiden who is tired of being told what to do (especially laundry).
 He meets a genie in his laundry and is granted three wishes.
 His first wish is to be the King of his own kingdom.
 His next two wishes don’t go quite right (because he doesn’t know how to listen) and he has to figure out a way to get his Kingdom back in order.
 In the end he realizes he needs help and using his own smarts, the help of others, and a secret fourth wish the genie didn’t tell him about everything goes back to normal.